 With so many diets out there, it’s easy to get overwhelmed and confused.
-After all, we see friends and social media influencers dropping pounds or adopting a “healthy lifestyle” — but are these diet fads really a good idea?
+After all, we see friends and social media influencers espousing the benefits of adopting a “healthy lifestyle” by changing up their eating habits (for better or worse) — but are these diet fads really a good idea?
 You’ve got questions, and we’ve got answers.
-SheKnows spoke with several nutritionists to get the level scoop on which diets are good for you and which really don’t work.
+SheKnows spoke with several nutritionists to get the level scoop on which diets are actually healthy and which really don’t work or can lead to complications later on.
 Here’s what you need to know.

 With an emphasis on cooking styles from countries surrounding the Mediterranean Sea, the Mediterranean Diet emphasizes eating plenty of healthy fats, fruits, vegetables, whole grains, fish and red wine, Toby Amidor, a registered dietician and nutrition partner with GOED tells SheKnows.

 “Good fats like those from fish are beneficial and encouraged on the diet because of their high omega-3 content,” she explains.
 “Omega-3 fatty acids, specifically EPA and DHA from fatty fish, are nutrients that play a key role in heart, brain and eye health throughout life.
 The American Heart Association has gone so far as to include at least two servings of fatty fish per week in their dietary recommendations.”

 According to Amidor, the best way to stick with the Mediterranean Diet is by making it a lifestyle choice.
 “There is a wide-variety of foods, no elimination of foods or food groups, and exercise is encouraged,” she explains.
 Plus, it’s relatively easy to follow.
 “I purchase these Mediterranean foods every time I head to the supermarket: boneless chicken breasts, salmon, hummus, Greek yogurt, ricotta cheese, fresh herbs and lots of fruits and vegetables.”